Overall Record: 711-367 (34 years)

 The 2006-07 Belmont Bruins finished with a 23-10 mark.
 The Bruins were ranked 25th in the final Mid Major poll on CollegeInsider.com.
 During the season, Byrd was also honored by CollegeInsider.com with a 'Coach of the Week' award.

-Moreover, Hedgepeth joined Andy Wicke (‘09) as Belmont student-athletes honored as one of 10 finalists for the prestigious Lowe's Senior CLASS Award.
-Wicke and Hare received coveted NCAA Postgraduate Scholarships following their playing careers.
+Moreover, 2015 team captain Reece Chamberlain joined Mick Hedgepeth ('12), and Andy Wicke (‘09) as Belmont student-athletes honored as one of 10 finalists for the prestigious Senior CLASS Award.
+Wicke and Justin Hare received coveted NCAA Postgraduate Scholarships following their playing careers.
+And Mann was honored at the 2013 Final Four as part of the inaugural Allstate NABC Good Works Team.

 Byrd led the Bruins to its first dream campaign in 2005-06 - surely one of the most memorable seasons in school history.
 With a 15-5 mark during Atlantic Sun Conference play, Belmont earned its first regular season championship in team history.
 But the landmark achievements were merely beginning for Byrd and his team.
 Victories over Campbell, Stetson, and rival Lipscomb in Johnson City earned Belmont its first Atlantic Sun Conference Tournament title and a berth in the NCAA Tournament.
 The Bruins received a 15 seed in the Oakland regional, where they played Pac-10 Champion and eventual National Runner-up UCLA.